-While most consumers will only have one WAN (internet) connection, there are times when two WAN connections may be better than one:
+While most consumers will only have one WAN (Internet) connection, there are times when two WAN connections may be better than one:

 - Your primary internet is not stable and needs a backup internet connection.

-- Your primary internet is slow, and need to add another line for bandwidth(and redundancy).
+- Your primary internet is slow, and needs another line for bandwidth and redundancy.

-If you have the Firewalla Gold:
+If you have Firewalla Gold:

-If you are using the Firewalla Purple:
+If you are using Firewalla Purple:

-Firewalla Purple allows a maximum of one Wi-Fi and one ethernet WAN connection for a total of two WAN connections.
+Firewalla Purple allows a maximum of one Wi-Fi and one Ethernet WAN connection for a total of two WAN connections.

 The Purple Wi-Fi can tether to your mobile phone and create a dynamic backup internet for your whole house while the primary WAN is down.